-This November, visitors from near and far will spend Thanksgiving in Charleston, SC and enjoy a fun-filled and relaxing weekend exploring historic sites, dining on world-class cuisine, and officially kicking off the holiday season.
-We’ve created the perfect weekend itinerary for spending Thanksgiving in Charleston.
+This November, visitors from near and far will spend Thanksgiving in Charleston.
+They will enjoy a fun-filled and relaxing weekend exploring historic sites, dining on world-class cuisine, and officially kicking off the holiday season.
+To help you plan your trip we’ve created the perfect weekend itinerary for spending your Thanksgiving in Charleston.

 Kick off the Thanksgiving morning with a leisurely breakfast in bed.
-After breakfast, head over to the annual Turkey Day Run where you can burn off some calories in preparation for the day of feasting ahead.
-This event, locally known as the Turkey Trot, includes live music, free beer, a fun run for kids, and family activities.
+After breakfast, head over to the annual Turkey Day Run to burn off some calories in preparation for the day of feasting ahead.
+This event, locally known as the Turkey Trot, includes live music, free beer, and a fun run for kids.

 If you’re looking to start your day at a slower pace, we recommend a exploring Charleston’s rich history and colorful past with Bulldogs Tours.
-Their Charleston Strolls walking tour begins at 10 am and will take you through hidden gardens and courtyards and past antebellum mansions, including stops at some of the city’s most notable landmarks.
+Their Charleston Strolls walking tour begins at 10 am and will take you through hidden gardens and courtyards and past antebellum mansions.

-Once you’ve worked up your Thanksgiving Day appetite, sip mimosas and enjoy a big bowl of Shrimp and Grits on the sunny patio of Kitchen 208.
-This King Street restaurant, which offers some of Charleston’s best people watching, will be serving a mouthwatering brunch from 7am-3pm on Thanksgiving Day.
+Since you’ve worked up your Thanksgiving Day appetite head over to Kitchen 208.
+Here you can sip mimosas and enjoy a big bowl of Shrimp and Grits on the sunny patio.
+They will be serving a mouthwatering brunch from 7am-3pm on Thanksgiving Day.

 Friday and Saturday – Kick off the Holiday Season!

 Spend the rest of your holiday weekend partaking in one of the many festive holiday events throughout the city.
-If you’re up for more sightseeing, many of Charleston’s historic plantations are open on Thanksgiving day and throughout the weekend.
+If you’re up for more sightseeing, many of Charleston’s historic plantations are open throughout the weekend.
 Step back in time and learn about the Lowcountry’s rich history with your family.
 Visit one of the following to get an incredible look into Charleston’s history: Magnolia Plantation, Middleton Place, and Boone Hall Plantation.
-Middleton Place will be offering a Holiday Market on Friday and Saturday that will showcase local artisans and vendors, live musicians performing festive carols, accompanied with complimentary hot cider and treats.
+Middleton Place will be offering a Holiday Market on Friday and Saturday.
+There will be local artisans and vendors, live musicians performing festive carols, and complimentary hot cider and treats.

-On Saturday night, take part in one of Charleston’s most-beloved traditions with a horse-drawn holiday Progressive Dinner.
-You will start the evening with hors d’oeuvres at the Kings Courtyard Inn, travel by carriage to Circa 1886 restaurant for a three-course dinner, and travel by carriage to the John Rutledge House Inn for coffee and dessert.
+On Saturday night, take part in one of Charleston’s most-beloved traditions with the holiday Progressive Dinner.
+You will start the evening with hors d’oeuvres at the Kings Courtyard Inn located at 198 King Street.
+Next you will travel by carriage to Circa 1886 restaurant for a delectable three-course dinner.
+Finally you will be taken by carriage to the John Rutledge House Inn for coffee and dessert.

-Spend this special Thanksgiving weekend at one of the centrally-located Charming Inns.
+To make your Thanksgiving weekend even more relaxing spend it at one of the centrally-located Charming Inns.
 These historic downtown inns are just steps away from all of the weekend events, shopping, and dining.
-Each property offers complimentary breakfast, a complimentary evening wine and cheese reception, and 24-hour concierge service included in your stay.
+Best of all, each property offers a complimentary breakfast, evening wine and cheese reception, and 24-hour concierge service.